Charlie-PKU/Charlie-PKU.github.io/research.md

   - [Marguerite Duponchel](https://www.linkedin.com/in/marguerite-duponchel-5149a23/)
   - [Erwin Knippenberg](https://erwin-knippenberg.squarespace.com/) (World Bank)
 - **Zaatari Camp Informal Market (with Jordanian Government)**: (1) Visit Zaatari Refugee Camp to understand the operation of the shops; (2) Qualitative and quantitative analysis using survey data; (3) Project the geographic coordinates of shops to present the spatial distribution. (*Software: GIS*)
 - **Syrian Skills Mapping (with WFP)**: (1) Update the relevant codes provided by the World Bank team; (2) Monthly Update the t-test Big Table (by different categories of refugees) (*Software: STATA, PowerBI, Publisher*)
-- **Poverty Analysis of SWIFT Dataty (with World Bank)**: (1)Following Zhang et al. (2023) WB working paper, reweighting the data to correct the non-response bias (2) Analyze the indebtment situation and intention to return of refugees (t-test Big Table incorporating weights); (3)Incorporate the poverty estimate provided by WB into SWIFT analysis (*Software: R, STATA*)
+- **Poverty Analysis of SWIFT Data (with World Bank)**: (1)Following Zhang et al. (2023) WB working paper, reweighting the data to correct the non-response bias (2) Analyze the indebtment situation and intention to return of refugees (t-test Big Table incorporating weights); (3)Incorporate the poverty estimate provided by WB into SWIFT analysis (*Software: R, STATA*)
 - **Determinants of Refugee Return (with WFP and World Bank)**: (1) Literature review about the potential driving forces of refugees’ return; (2) Merge several datasets to present a full picture of Syrian refugee return; (3) Detect potential non-response bias in Skills Mapping Survey; (4) Establish the statistical model (survival analysis) and the econometric model (Probit/DiD Model) (*Software: R*)
 - **Miscellaneous**: (1) Participate in the polishing and dissemination of the Home-Based Business report; (2) Write the summary about the Jordan pledges in the 2024 Global Refugee Forum; (3) Assist in the filming of the Chinese documentary On the Road; (4) Participate in the update UNHCR health access policy note; (5) Assist in updating the Mid Year Analysis on Returns to Syria from Jordan (Jan - Jun.
 2025); (6) Present at the Launch of the “Giving Back Campaign” (Jordan Higher Education Alliance); (7) Participate in the discussion of the update of the methodology of the Climate Vulnerability Index (CVI) (the climate module in VAF 2025)

 **Output**

 - [Construction Sector Skills Mapping Data Analysis — Publication April 2025](https://data.unhcr.org/en/documents/details/116530)

 <br>